rphphd/TestNode/README.md

 # Run the test

 Download the code from GitHub (you can clone it into your own local directory).
 Then in the directory you clone into, run `npm install`.
+Then in one terminal window run `npm run dev`.
+In another window you can execute either of the two curl commands to get the result of the test code for this execise.
+It should match the `Expected Results` above.

 ## For v1
 ```